Welcome to my Second Income Center review! 😀

 I should know because it’s how I started out online in 1999!
 LMFAO!

-Unfortunately, newbies are led to believe by the guy or gal behind ‘Personal Computer’ that posting affiliate links all over the place is gonna be a life-changer.
+Unfortunately, newbies are led to believe by the guy or gal behind ‘PC’ that posting affiliate links all over the place is gonna be a life-changer.

 So anyway, returning to ‘SIC’…

-Before entering your details for the video/cheat sheet and parting with 97 of your hard-earned bucks for ‘Personal Computer’ on the second page/site, please bear these other Red Flags in mind.
+Before entering your details and parting with your hard-earned bucks for ‘Personal Computer’, please bear these other Red Flags in mind…

-Firstly, who the heck even is “Melissa Johnson?!”
+Who the heck even is “Melissa Johnson”, you say?

 With no actual proof of her or her story being genuine, makes her existence questionable.